 Rescheduling a home visit

-Home visits can be brought forward by up to 6 months or postponed for up to 3 months if any of the below apply:
+Home visits can be brought forward by up to six months or postponed for up to three months if any of the below apply:

-- the tenant is unavailable due to a medical operation or period of hospitalisation
+- the tenant’s unavailable due to a medical operation or period of hospitalisation

 - the tenant will be away from the property for a significant period of time - eg interstate

-- the tenant or occupant is excluded under the terms of an Interim Intervention Order
+- the tenant or other occupant’s excluded under the terms of an interim intervention order

 During a home visit

-Housing SA staff will wear identification at home visits and tenants may ask to see it.
-Tenants may be asked to provide identification at the time of the home visit.
+Housing SA staff wear identification at home visits and tenants may ask to see it.
+Tenants may be asked to provide identification at the home visit.

-- give the tenant a chance to talk about any concerns they might have about their tenancy
+- gives the tenant a chance to talk about any concerns they might have about their tenancy

-- inspect the yard and all rooms in the property to make sure they are kept in a good condition
+- inspects all rooms in the property to make sure they’re kept in good condition

-- talk to the tenant about their obligations under their lease agreement, also known as the Conditions of Tenancy
+- talks to the tenant about their obligations under their lease agreement

-- ask about the whereabouts and wellbeing of any children aged five and under who are known to live at the property if they aren’t there during the home visit
+- asks about the whereabouts and wellbeing of any children aged five and under who are known to live at the property, if they aren’t there during the home visit

-- report any known breaches of an intervention order to the police
+- reports any known breaches of an intervention order to the police

-- identify and report to Housing SA Maintenance any health and safety maintenance issues, including checking smoke alarms and reporting it if they aren’t working
+- identifies and reports any health and safety maintenance issues, including checking smoke alarms and reporting it if they aren’t working, to Housing SA Maintenance

-- identify if the tenant or a household member may be vulnerable or at risk, and needs support
+- identifies if the tenant or other occupant may be vulnerable or at risk, and needs support

-- collect any information regarding the tenancy or the property that Housing SA needs - eg extra persons, overcrowding.
+- collects any information regarding the tenancy or the property that Housing SA needs - eg other occupants, overcrowding.

 This policy is based on and complies with: